R E Hattersley

 In 2004, Crane Limited, purchased the Hattersley valve brand and business from Hattersley Newman Hender Limited, a subsidiary of Tomkins plc and become part Crane Building Services & Utilities.

 Today, Hattersley offers a variety of balancing commissioning solutions - for constant & variable flow systems which includes a range of PICV’s and DPCV’s plus bespoke pre-assembled units like Hook-up and Hook Up Prime.
-In addition, modular manifold units like MultiComm are available for larger commercial projects.

 Many of the Hattersley range of valves are readily available as BIM product components.